 Leave/Vacation Options: Family Child Care Fees are annualized during registration for a 2 week Leave/Vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
 Family Leave/Vacation must be taken in a minimum of one week increments.
 Families must provide two weeks advanced notice prior to taking leave/vacation and be enrolled in the program for a minimum of 90 days.
-Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.
+Leave vacation options are available to patrons enrolled in CDC/FCC full-day programs ONLY.

-Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+Withdrawal/Out-processing: Parents are required to provide a 30 day termination/ disenrollment notice to withdraw from full day or before/after school care program.
+Patrons who fail to provide a 30 day termination/disenrollment notice will be charged the applicable fees.
+Patrons who provide ore than a 30 day termination/disenrollment notice are eligible to receive a withdrawal discount of ten percent.
 This notice should be given in written form to the Center Director, Assistant Director or clerical staff.
 Failure to submit written notification will result in ongoing assessment fees.

-Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less) (b) CYS program closures due to inclement weather, staffing training, or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Coordinator where the child/youth has not started the class and for (d) unused leave/vacation.
+Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less), (b) CYS program closures due to inclement weather, staffing training, or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Coordinator where the child/youth has not started the class, and for (d) unused leave/vacation.